 Once that problem was conquered, I began learning how to make soap.
 I started with the old-fashioned method of leaching rainwater through hardwood ashes to make the lye, then boiling the soap for hours over a fire in the yard.
 Although I enjoyed and had success in making soap this way, I needed a more reliable and stable recipe.
 I began learning about the different oils and their unique qualities, about superfatting as a means of making moisturizing soap, and about the differences between essential and fragrance oils and how they behave in soap.

 Then the experiments began.
 Yes, I ruined a few kitchen utensils and bowls, got some soap in the biscuits one day (a hazard of making soap in your family kitchen), and had more than one batch that went in the trash.
 Eventually, I perfected a few recipes and my technique.
 Our immediate family was using the soap with fantastic results.
 At Christmas, I packaged up boxes of soap and sent it out as presents to extended family.
 They wanted more!

-I do hope you enjoy all of the products you purchase from StouderHouse.
+I do hope you enjoy all of the all natural health and home products you purchase from StouderHouse.
 I am so honored to be able to help so many people suffering from the same types of problems our family was having.

 From StouderHouse to your house…happy soaping!

 StouderHouse soaps are all made from our own carefully crafted recipes to be natural, gentle, cleansing, refreshing, and moisturizing.
 You may use them to wash your body, your hands, and your face.
 And our specially designed shapes help prevent premature breakage of the soap bar.
 A StouderHouse bar of soap will stay in one piece until near the very end of its use.
 Simply wet the last of the bar, wet a new bar, and stick them together – there’s no waste!